learning-zone/azure-basics/README.md

 #### Q. How do you handle monitoring, security, and cost optimization as part of Azure best practices?
 #### Q. What are the considerations for network design in a secure Azure environment?
 #### Q. How would you use tagging and naming conventions to manage resources effectively?
+#### Q. What is Microsoft Azure, and what are its primary uses?
+#### Q. What are the key benefits of using Azure?
+#### Q. Can you explain the difference between IaaS, PaaS, and SaaS in Azure?
+#### Q. What are Azure Regions and Availability Zones, and why are they important?
+#### Q. How does Azure Resource Manager (ARM) help in managing Azure resources?
+#### Q. What is Azure Active Directory (AAD), and how does it differ from on-premises AD?
+#### Q. What is the difference between Azure Virtual Machines and Azure App Services?
+#### Q. How would you define and use Azure Resource Groups?
+#### Q. What is Azure Storage, and what types of storage does it offer?
+#### Q. How does Azure Load Balancer work, and when would you use it?
+#### Q. What are Azure Virtual Networks (VNets), and why are they important?
+#### Q. What is Azure DevOps, and how does it support the software development lifecycle?
+#### Q. Can you explain the concept of serverless computing and its benefits in Azure?
+#### Q. What is Azure Kubernetes Service (AKS), and how does it support container orchestration?
+#### Q. How does Azure support compliance with data protection regulations like GDPR?
+#### Q. What is the role of Azure Monitoring and how does it help in managing applications?
+#### Q. How do you implement security best practices for Azure resources?
+#### Q. What is Azure Marketplace, and what can you find there?
+#### Q. How do you estimate and control costs in Azure?
+#### Q. What is Azure Cognitive Services, and how can they be used in applications?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>